-Detailed information about the On Call International travel assistance coverage (medical evacuation, repatriation, visit by family member or friend if you are hospitalized, etc.) that is included in the IHI plan.
+- 2018-19 Travel Assistance Coverage - Detailed information about the On Call International travel assistance coverage (medical evacuation, repatriation, visit by family member or friend if you are hospitalized, etc.) that is included in the International Student/Scholar Health Insurance Plan

 The annual deductible is what you must pay each policy year (September 1 – August 31) before insurance starts to cover costs.
 The annual deductible does not apply to some services, such as immunizations, emergency room visits, routine physical exams, and prescription drugs.